athomasq/athomasq.github.io/navigation/about-new.md

-✍️ I write <a href="https://pivotal.substack.com">Pivotal</a>, a well-regarded newsletter on data, investing and startups.
+✍️ I write <a href="https://pivotal.substack.com">Pivotal</a>, a well-regarded **newsletter on data, investing and startups**.
 Here are some recent essays:

 * [The Economics of Data Businesses](https://pivotal.substack.com/p/economics-of-data-biz)
 * [Minsky Moments in Venture Capital](https://pivotal.substack.com/p/minsky-moments-in-venture-capital)